retr0fire/Charcoal-Engine/README.md

 Folders:

 * Jitter Physics 0.1.7.0 contains the .dll for the physics library
+             - this is open-source software, not written by  Retrofire
 * MapEditor contains simple code to modify the scene while the engine is still running - it is a work in progress
 * CharcoalEngine - main code for the rendering engine